Liver Transplant Facts

 What happens in the hospital?

 When a liver has been identified for you, you will be prepared for surgery.
 When you arrive at the hospital, additional blood tests, an electrocardiogram, and a chest X-ray will generally be taken before the operation.
-If your new liver is from a living donor, both you and the donor will be in surgery at the same time.
-If your new liver is from a person who has recently died, your surgery starts when the new liver arrives at the hospital.
+If you’re new liver is from a living donor, both you and the donor will be in surgery at the same time.
+If you’re new liver is from a person who has recently died, your surgery starts when the new liver arrives at the hospital.